Belly Dancing for Pregnancy

 Naia - For Pregnant Belly Dancers

-Naia's prenatal belly dancing DVD is for you if you have belly dance experience, because Naia assumes you already know the basic moves.
+The next DVD is for women who already have belly dance experience, because the instructor, Naia, assumes you already know the basic moves.

-This is a gentle cardio workout and unlike Amira's DVD, it is ALL about belly dance!
-The workout is around 25 minutes and there's extensive information on prenatal health.
+It's a gentle cardio workout and unlike Amira's DVD, it's ALL about belly dance!
+The workout is around 25 mniutes and there's extensive information on prenatal health.

-In this excerpt (below) Naia herself is in her third trimester.
+In the video below, Naia herself is dancing in her third trimester.

 Maha el Musa - for Belly Dancers